kodecocodes/i9t/testing/testing.markdown

 Although you _can_ add assertions, you don't have to explicitly assert anything in a UI test.
 If the test expects to find a specific UI element on the screen (for example a button that says "Workouts") but doesn't, the test will fail.
 In other words, tapping through your app _implicitly_ tests your UI.

+### UI test classes

+Let's quickly take a deeper look at some of the details of the code of your first UI test.

 There are three main classes involved in UI testing: `XCUIApplication`, `XCUIElement` and `XCUIElementQuery`.
 They're difficult to distinguish in `testRaysFullBodyWorkout()` because of Swift's type inference, but they're there!
 Here's a short description on what they do:

-- `XCUIApplication` is a _proxy_ for your application.
+- **XCUIApplication** is a _proxy_ for your application.
 You use it to launch and terminate the application as you start and end UI tests.
 Notice that `setup()` in **WorkoutsUITests.swift** launches the app.
 This means you're launching your `XCUIApplication` before every UI test in the file. `XCUIApplication` is also the root element in the element hierarchy visible to your test.
-- `XCUIElement` is a proxy for UI elements in the application.
+- **XCUIElement** is a proxy for UI elements in the application.
 Every `UIKit` class you can think of can be represented by a `XCUIElement` in the context of a UI test.
 How? `XCUIElement` can have a type (e.g. `.Cell`, `.Table`, `.WebView`, etc.) as well as an identifier.
 The identifier usually comes from the element's accessibility information such as its accessibility identifier, label or value.

-  What can you do with an `XCUIElement`?
+  What can you do with a `XCUIElement`?
 Pretty much anything you can think of.
 You can tap, double tap, and swipe in every direction.
 You can also type text into elements like text fields.
-- `XCUIElementQuery` queries a `XCUIElement` for sub-elements matching some criteria.
+- **XCUIElementQuery** queries a `XCUIElement` for sub-elements matching some criteria.
 The three most popular ways to query elements is with `descendantsMatchingType(_:)`, `childrenMatchingType(:_)` and `containingType(_:_:)`.

 > **Note**: Remember that `XCUIApplication` and `XCUIElement` are only _proxies_, not the actual objects.
 For example the type `XCUIElementType.Button` can either mean a `UIButton` or a `UIBarButtonItem` (which does not descend from `UIButton`) or it can be any other button-like entity!

+### UI testing convenience methods

 Let's add one more step to the your current test.
 When the test steps into the workout detail page, it's also going to scroll down and tap the **Select & Workout** button.
 This brings up an alert controller, so your test will dismiss by tapping **OK**.
 Finally, it'll return to the workout list screen like before.
 You'll also refactor what the test to make it more concise.